sterpe/mass-effect/Mass Effect.md

 	- Artemis Tau Cluster
 - Goodbye.

+## Commander of the Normandy

+##### Normandy Bridge
+- I'm ready.
+- Let's keep this short.
+- We must not fail.
+- Not if we fail.

+##### Normandy CIC: Lieutenant Pressly
+- They're on our side.
+- You doubt my decisions?

 ## Notes
+-

 <a name="footnote1">[1](#normandy-medbay-captain-anderson)</a>: It is interesting to read this as a perhaps subconscious allusion to their personal deaths at the end of the series.